atharva-codes/VIDVATTA/README.md

 ```
 $ npm i
 ```
+- After installation replace the TinyMce cloud url in `views/partials/header.ejs` add your own url to access rich-text-editor

 - Run `nodemon` in your terminal if installed to start the node server and watch for changes in `app.js`
 ```
 $ nodemon